Sagar0-0/DSA/CONTRIBUTING.md

   - Every word in the file should be separated by a space. eg. "Rat in the maze" , "19.
 Remove Nth Node From End of List".
   - ❌No other naming format will be accepted from now.(to maintian the structure)
   - Do not use "/" in the name of any file!(this will leads to creating a directory)
-- Adding Readme.md with any question will be a +1
+- Adding Readme.md with any question will be a plus 1
 #### Migration PRs
 > Help us structure this repository.
 - Select a code file from the main/home directory **that was not contributed by LeetHub extension**.
-- Add it to the directory of their corresponding coding platoform(with a folder name of that problem).
+- Add it to the directory of their corresponding coding platform(with a folder name of that problem).
 Eg. "Nine divisors.java" file should be in the directory "GFG/Nine divisors".
 - Delete that file from the home directory.